 An introduction to one of the world's most iconic fighting games

-Upon its premiere in 1992, Midway’s Mortal Kombat spawned an enormously influential series of fighting games, notorious for their violent “fatality” moves performed by photorealistically rendered characters.
+Upon its premiere in 1992, Midway’s Mortal Kombat spawned an enormously influential series of fighting games, notorious for their violent “fatality” moves performed by photorealistic characters.
 Targeted by lawmakers and moral reformers, the series directly inspired the creation of an industrywide rating system for video games and became a referendum on the wide popularity of 16-bit home consoles.
-Along the way, it became one of the world’s most iconic fighting games, and a transmedia franchise that continues to this day.
+Along the way, it became one of the world’s most iconic fighting games, and formed a transmedia franchise that continues to this day.

 Available for sale worldwide